MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

    :::image type="content" source="../assets/images/side-panel-view.png" alt-text="Screenshot shows side panel view with the list of apps.":::

-To notify meeting participants whenever there's a new activity on the app loaded in the meeting side panel, you can enable visual indicator.
-For more information, see [visual indicator for your Teams app](visual-indicator-for-your-app.md).
+To notify meeting participants whenever there's a new activity on the app loaded in the meeting side panel, you can enable app icon badging.
+For more information, see [enable app icon badging for your Teams app](app-icon-badging-for-your-app.md).

 #### Deep link to meeting side panel